-- Basic multimeter (model MAS830) is a good-all-around basic multimeter.
+- Digital Multimeter - Model 9205B+ is a good-all-around basic multimeter.
 Has a continuity tester, DC/AC voltage and current, resistance, transistor and diode/LED test.
 Runs on a 9V battery.
-Please note the photo is not of this precise model.
-The model incuded has no backlight, I'll fix the photo soon
+Please note that the photo above doesn't reflect the new multimeter.
+New photos are coming soon!

-- Diagonal cutters (model Xcelite 170M) - the best diagonal cutters, these are comfortable to use and have strong nippers for perfect trimming of wires and leads.
+- Diagonal cutters - the best diagonal cutters, these are comfortable to use and have strong nippers for perfect trimming of wires and leads.
 I've used my pair every day for years.

 - Micro needle-nose pliers - for bending, forming, holding, squeezing and plying all of those little components.

 - Solid-core wire, 22AWG, 25ft spools - Three spools!
 In black, red and yellow.
 Perfect for bread-boarding and wiring.

 - Half size solderless breadboard - for prototyping your next project, these breadboards can snap together to expand

 - Bonus!
 5V power supply parts pack - DC power jack, protection diode, 7805 1Amp 5V regulator, two 25V and 6V bypass capacitors, two 0.1uF ceramic capacitors, red and green indicator LEDs and matching resistors.
 All the parts necessary to power up your first electronics project from a wall adapter or batteries.